 Living in Mexico City from 2001-2003 Georg Hofmann was the art director of ArtLife Latinoamerica together with his wife Martha Reyes.
 A private cultural center in Mexico City founded by Swiss piano wunderkind Jean-Baptiste Müller, the two produced concerts with local and international artists.
 Hofmann also acted as a consultant for Martha Reyes in her organizing Mexico's first international festival of improvised music "sin compas" in 2004.

 In 2012 he cocurated "3.
-Montag - one step beyond", platform for improvised dance and music at Tanzhaus, Zürich.
+Montag - one step beyond", platform for improvised dance and music at Tanzhaus, Zürich with Swiss pianist Chris Wiesendanger and dancer/choreographer Andrea Boll.

 Georg Hofmann is a member of SMPV (Swiss Association of Music Pedagogues) and taught drums and free improvisation at Konservatorium Winterthur, Switzerland for the last 15 years.

-Since 2019 and the independence of the kids, Georg lives with his wife in Merida, Yucatan, Mexico, where he leads a busy schedule in the local Jazz- and Improscene (Remi Alvarez, Aaron Cruz, Armando Merid Martin, Oscar Teran, The Killer B3's, New Yorker Blaise Siwula (sax), Texan Brian Allen (tb) and Canadian pianist Diane Roblin) as well as with the bluesband Charro & The Moonhowlers and producing.
+Since 2019 and the independence of his kids, Georg Hofmann lives with his wife in Merida, Yucatan, Mexico, where he leads a busy schedule in the local Jazz- and Improscene (Remi Alvarez, Aaron Cruz, Armando Merid Martin, Oscar Teran, The Killer B3's, New Yorker Blaise Siwula (sax), Texan Brian Allen (tb) and Canadian pianist Diane Roblin) as well as with the bluesband Charro & The Moonhowlers.
+He is also teaching and recording, mixing and producing in his studio Scorpiosound.

 Growing up in Zürich Georg Hofmann was fortunate to be among the first to learn the tools of the trade from European drummer patriarch Pierre Favre.